CiscoDevNet/cml-community/scripts/migration-tool/README.md

 -   Licensing (the target server must already have its own license)
 -   Stock node and image definitions (make sure you either have the same refplat ISO mounted on or contents copied to the target server)
+-   Custom bridge interfaces on the Linux side

 ## General Operations